Voctl/nit/README.md

 **non-features**
 * telemetry
 * accounts
-* synchronization
+* synchronization (unless you want it)
 * machine learning
 * productivity dashboards
 * blockchain
+* pull requests with 47 emoji reactions
-* collaboration
+* GitHub Copilot

 If you need those things, there are already thousands of applications willing to consume your RAM for them.

 **philosophy**
 Programs should do one thing well.
-Text remains one of the most stable interfaces ever invented.
-Files are still useful.
-Pipes still work.

-Modern software keeps reinventing these ideas with more dependencies and worse startup times.
+Git became too big.
+Too many commands.
+Too many concepts.

-**nit simply manipulates text and gets out of the way.**
+**nit simply does version control and gets out of the way.**

+Just like the old days — but smaller and less annoying.